psr-7/psr-7.github.io/index.md

 Code samples can be found in [Interfaces Definition](http://www.php-fig.org/psr/psr-7/) and [Meta Document](http://www.php-fig.org/psr/psr-7/meta/).

 #### How to implement PSR7 support in existing codebase?
-Transform your objects on project boundaries.
+Transform your objects on project boundaries to some PSR7 implementation and vice versa.
 Bridge/Wrapper/Proxy/you-name-it [look here](https://github.com/symfony/psr-http-message-bridge) and [here](https://github.com/Sam-Burns/psr7-symfony-httpfoundation)